-What’s fun in there to run your power wheels at low speed?
+What’s fun with running your power wheels at low speed?
 A noise-free, smooth, and fast ride with your power wheel might bring back your old memories.
-But when your power wheel is old and its components are soon to be dead, it hardly runs at more than 2mph.
+But when your power wheel is old and its components are soon dead, it hardly runs at over 2mph.
 And the battery gets consumed too frequently.
-So it’s high time for power wheels motor upgrade for better user convenience.
+So it’s high time for the power wheels motor upgrade for better user convenience.

-You don’t need to navigate the whole world of the automobile for this little upgrade, it’s no rocket science.
-Besides, you don’t have to invest a lot in this project too.
-So to make your ride faster and smoother, replacing the old motor with a new one will not be a loss project.
-And trust me, it worth every dime.
+You don’t need to navigate the whole world of the automobile for this little upgrade; it’s no rocket science.
+Besides, you don’t have to invest much in this project.
+So to make your ride faster and smoother, the following points related to motor upgrading could be a number one solution.

 Things to Consider Before Power Wheels Motor Upgrade

-There are many key factors like budget and how much you expect from this power wheel motor upgrade.
-Besides, the upgrade largely depends on the current condition of your power wheels too.
-Here in this part of the article, we are going to discuss the factors that need your thoughts on it.
+There are many key factors, like budget and how much you expect from this power wheel motor upgrade.
+Besides this, the upgrade largely depends on the current condition of your power wheel with remote or normal system.

 Motor and Battery

-First, you need to be sure about what kind of motor and battery is installed in your power wheels by default.
-There are different kinds of motors for power wheels motor upgrades out there.
-Such as 12volt 550 case motors which are pretty common these days or 12 volt 570 case motors that are bigger than the usual ones.
+First, you must be sure what kind of motor and battery is installed on your power wheels by default.
+There are different kinds of motors for power wheels motor upgrades, such as 12volt 550 case motors which are pretty common these days, or 12-volt 570 case motors which are bigger than the usual ones.

 Besides, the motors are classified by the RPM too.
 Mainly RPM of a motor means the velocity.
 So if you need an upgrade in your motors, you should look for a motor with a higher RPM.

 So it is considered to be a wise choice to buy a 12-volt 40000RPM motor to replace your built-in motor.
-And yes, you have to upgrade your battery to 18 volts too if you have a 12-volt battery or so because the high RPM will consume a lot of battery.
-Besides, it takes comparatively less time to get fully charged and boosts up the speed too.
+And yes, you have to upgrade your battery to 18 volts, too, if you have a 12-volt battery because the high RPM will consume a lot of battery.
+Besides, it takes comparatively less time to charge and boosts the speed.

-If budget is your first concern to upgrade power wheels motor, then you don’t need to worry a bit.
-Cause this is going to be a budget-friendly project.
-If you have the right battery of 18 or 12volts, then all you need is a motor.
+If budget is your first concern in upgrading the power wheels motor, then you don’t need to worry a bit because this will be a budget-friendly project.
+You only need a motor if you have the right battery of 18 or 12volts.
 And you can manage a 12volt 40000 RPM battery at just 12 to 15 bucks from Amazon or eBay.

 How to Upgrade Power Wheels Motor